About this course

 - Your reference

-For those seeking entry to the BPTC from 2013, applicants will be required to pass the BCAT before an offer of a place on the course can be confirmed.
-Please click here for more information from the Bar Standards Board.
+For those seeking entry to the BPTC from 2013, applicants will be required to pass the Bar Course Aptitude Test before an offer of a place on the course can be confirmed.

 How to apply

-Applications for both the full-time and part-time BPTC must be made via the Bar Standard Board's central online applications system.
-Applications open in mid October of the intended year of entry and the first round closes in mid-January.
+Applications for both the full-time and part-time BPTC must be made via the central online applications system.
+Applications open in mid-October of the intended year of entry and the first round closes in mid-January.

 For Home students: you are required to pay £500 deposit within 30 days of your offer, followed by an additional £2,000 by 1 August, to secure your place.
 If you are an Overseas student we will send you more specific details about the deposit needed as a part of your VISA application.
-You can make arrangements to pay your deposit and/or fees here.
+For more information please see our paying your fees pages.